pnp/sp-dev-fx-webparts/samples/react-training-checklist/README.md

   > Any special pre-requisites?

-  Powershell script to create the SharePoint list with the required columns:
+  PowerShell script to create the SharePoint list with the required columns:

   ```powershell
   # Connect to SharePoint Online